november-pain/Coronavirus_research/README.md

 it into results directory.
 * `class USA` - the main class which contains an array of all instances of class State, that are created during the initialization.
-Also it collects all claculation results of each state and calculates the average.
+Also it collects all calculation results of each state and calculates the average.

 ## How to use.

-You can acces all reaserch results by this link http://coronavirusresearch.pythonanywhere.com/
+You can access all research results using web app by this link http://coronavirusresearch.pythonanywhere.com/